An outline of the process

 The interpretation of this provision is not entirely settled.
 As it refers to "proposed laws" it cannot be interpreted by the High Court.

-In June 2000, the Senate agreed to an order requiring any circulated requests to be accompanied by a statement explaining why the amendments had been framed as requests and a statement by the Clerk of the Senate on whether the amendments would be regarded as requests under the precedents of the Senate.
-The former statement is prepared by the Office of Parliamentary Counsel (the government drafters) for government ministers’ requests and by the Clerk Assistant (Procedure) for non-government senators’ requests.
+Any circulated requests must be accompanied by a statement explaining why the amendments had been framed as requests and a statement by the Clerk of the Senate on whether the amendments would be regarded as requests under the precedents of the Senate.
+The former statement is prepared by the Office of Parliamentary Counsel for government ministers' requests and by the Clerk Assistant (Procedure) for non-government senators' requests.

 What happens when the Senate amends a bill?

 When the Senate amends a bill introduced in the House of Representatives, the Senate returns the bill to the House with a list (or schedule) of the amendments it has made and asks the House to agree to them.
 The House may accept or reject the amendments, amend them or agree to substitute amendments.
-Unless the House accepts the amendments, the bill is returned to the Senate seeking the Senate’s agreement to the action taken by the House.
-The Senate may agree, or insist on its original amendments or make substitute amendments.
-Areas of the bill that have been agreed to by both Houses may not be revisited except to make amendments that are consequential on the House’s rejection of the Senate’s amendments.
-These negotiations between the Houses (in the form of messages) are dealt with in committee of the whole to provide maximum procedural flexibility, and the same process is followed with requests.
+Unless the House accepts the amendments, the bill is returned to the Senate for further action.
+The Senate may insist on its original amendments, make substitute amendments or may decide not to insist on its amendments.
+Areas of the bill that have been agreed to by both Houses may not be revisited except to make amendments that are consequential on the House's rejection of the Senate's amendments.
+These negotiations between the Houses (in the form of messages—see Guide No. 18—Communications between the Houses—Dealing with messages) are dealt with in committee of the whole to provide maximum procedural flexibility.

 When the Senate amends a bill introduced first in the Senate, the amendments are incorporated into the bill which is reprinted before being sent to the House for agreement.
 This is known as a third reading print and the cover of the bill indicates that it is "as read a third time".
 Any disagreements about amendments then made by the House are handled in the manner described above.